 Two Kinds of Sugars

 When I thought of how to make bubble tea, I strongly felt that I needed to use brown sugar to sweeten the tea.
 This recipe includes both brown sugar and granulated sugar.
 I did try a tiny bit of honey, but it overwhelmed the flavor.
-But, if you love the taste of honey, try using it instead of the brown sugar.
+But, if you love the taste of honey, try using it instead of brown sugar.

 - 3 bags tea I love PG Tips Tea